Minolta TC-1

 A brief history of Minolta, leading up to TC-1.

 Minolta, at the time of TC-1 production, was an almost centennial Japanese camera company.
-Founded in Osaka back in 1928, it got to call many firsts, much of which was for their SLR system.
+Founded in Osaka back in 1928, it got to call many firsts, much of which was for its SLR system.

 Minolta went to space with Friendship 7 and got into a massive lawsuit with Honeywell (which it lost).
 Eventually, Minolta merged with Konica in 2004, stopped making all camera equipment in 2006, and transferred its knowledge to Sony.